patrickmmartin/2.8284271247461900976033774484194/article.md

 ### Range reduction
-explanation: range reduction approach (does not rely upon good initial guess) note that in contrast to techniques making use of the gradient of the function, the initial guesses need to cater for the value 1.
+explanation: range reduction approach (does not rely upon a good initial guess) note that in contrast to techniques making use of the gradient of thefunction, the initial guesses need to cater for the value 1.

 	double my_sqrt_range(double val) {